- The two major truck bed sizes are standard short bed and standard long bed.

 What Are the Different Truck Bed Sizes?

 There are many types of truck bed sizes but the two main ones are the standard short bed and the standard long bed.
 The first refers to truck beds that are six feet five inches long, while the second refers to truck beds that are approximately seven feet long.
 These bed measurements are done from the front of the bed all the way to the tailgate.
 Not knowing the difference between truck bed sizes can lead to confusion when you’re picking out tonneau covers, bed mats, and other bed accessories.
 We’ve created this guide for different truck bed sizes to prevent confusion and help you find the right accessories for your truck.

 Short Bed (5’5” to 5’8”)

-Short beds are often seen in midsize pickup trucks like the Toyota Tacoma, Nissan Pathfinder, Chevrolet Colorado, Ford Ranger, and Honda Ridgeline.
+Short beds are often seen in midsize pickup trucks like the Toyota Tacoma, Chevrolet Colorado, Ford Ranger, and Honda Ridgeline.
 This truck bed is usually connected to a full-length crew cab that has four full-sized doors.
 Despite the name, you can actually fit a lot of stuff in a short bed, such as outdoor equipment, snowboards, and off-road gear.
 Pickup trucks that have short beds are also easier to maneuver.